danterolle/danterolle.github.io/_posts/2023-09-25-htb-keeper-english.md

 ![Request Tracker](/assets/img/writeups/keeper/rt.png)

-It is presented to us as a kind of management system and, doing a brief Google search, in version 4.4.4 this [Request Tracker](https://bestpractical.com/request-tracker) is defined, by [GitHub](https://github.com/bestpractical/rt), precisely as a
+It is presented to us as a kind of management system and, doing a brief Google search, in version 4.4.4 this [Request Tracker](https://bestpractical.com/request-tracker) is defined by [GitHub](https://github.com/bestpractical/rt), precisely as a

 *"enterprise-grade issue tracking system.
 It allows organizations to keep track of what needs to get done, who is working on which tasks,